codersMom/angular100-labs-2020-06-22/Ch08-Services/1services/README.md

    }
    ```

    Notice the use of providedIn - this is new since Angular 6.
-With it - you do not need to add the service within the module.
+With it - you do not need to add the service within the root module.

 4. Update the **album list component** to be dependency injected via the constructor.